 SHSU's website is www.shsu.edu.
 Questions regarding SHSU's computer resources may be addressed to HELPDESK@SHSU.
 EDU.

 COUNSELING CENTER

-COUNSELING SERVICES AND SERVICES FOR STUDENTS WITH DISABILITIES
+COUNSELING SERVICES AND SERVICES FOR STUDENTS WITH DISABILITIES and personal goals.

-The Counseling Center provides a variety of services to enhance student learning and assist students in achieving their academic and personal goals.
 The Center is staffed by professional counselors and graduate trainees who provide a confidential setting where students can freely discuss their concerns.